 Take a moment to check in with your body and do a head-to-toe scan.
 How do you feel?
 Light or heavy?
 Still or agitated?
 As you return awareness to the breath, it’s time to tap into your imagination.
 Visualize a speck of sunlight which starts in your chest area.
 This speck holds a feeling of happiness and fulfillment, and it’s expanding in every direction.
 As it moves through and then beyond your body, it brings about a feeling of ease and allows the body to feel spacious and light.
 When you can’t imagine it getting any bigger, let go of any focus.
 Opening your eyes, bring your awareness back to the body and become aware of the sights and smells surrounding it.
 Are you feeling more content?
 Hold on to that feeling.

 How to continue cultivating happiness with a daily meditation practice

 Sometimes, holding on to that feeling of happiness might be tough to do on your own.
 This is where establishing a daily meditation practice can help.
 The Headspace app offers guided meditations for happiness, which use a guided visualization technique in order to achieve a sense of ease and joy within the body.
 Just 10 days of using Headspace for meditation has been shown to increase happiness by 16%.

-You can explore the 10-session Happiness and Appreciation courses (only available to logged in Headspace subscribers) to develop a more playful attitude towards life and discover a renewed sense of appreciation both for yourself and the world around you.
+You can explore the 10-session Happiness and Appreciation courses (available with your membership or free trial) to develop a more playful attitude towards life and discover a renewed sense of appreciation both for yourself and the world around you.
 As you delve into these guided meditations for joy and happiness, think about your motivation, and remember that meditation benefits those around you as well.

 READ NEXT: How to start a morning meditation practice